Generic name: gemifloxacin [ JEM-i-FLOX-a-sin ]

 Do not take gemifloxacin with dairy products such as milk or yogurt, or with calcium-fortified juice.
 You may eat or drink these products as part of a regular meal, but do not use them alone when taking gemifloxacin.
 They could make the medication less effective.

-Avoid exposure to sunlight or tanning beds.
-Gemifloxacin can make you sunburn more easily.
+Gemifloxacin could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.
-Call your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.
+Tell your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.

 Gemifloxacin side effects